 Homework is given out on a Friday and is collected in on the following Wednesday.

-Homework includes an English and maths task related to the work taught that week or may be a revision of a concept taught earlier in the term.
+Homework includes either an English or maths task related to the work taught that week or may be a revision of a concept taught earlier in the term.
 Weekly spellings are also given and these will include important key words, as well as words with a particular pattern or rule.

-Children are also expected to read regularly and practise their times tables.
+Children are also expected to read regularly, updating their reading logs, and practise their times tables using TTRS.

 BBC Bitesize Maths revision: http://www.bbc.co.uk/bitesize/ks2/maths/